-- Working with the VT 911 Board’s Database Management Service Provider (DBMSP), ECS owners can view and maintain their records using a secure web interface (PSALI).
-To receive more information about PSALI and WebDBMS, please email Consolidated Communications (formerly Fairpoint) at email@example.com.
+- Working with the VT 911 Board’s Database Management Service Provider (DBMSP), ECS owners can view and maintain their records using a secure web interface (VTALI).
+To receive more information about VTALI, please email INdigital at email@example.com.

 - Several Vermont dial tone providers offer ECS database maintenance service as part of their PBX/Centrex service offering.
 ECS owners should coordinate with their dial tone provider to confirm that it offers such a service and determine the costs.

 - ECS owners may opt to contract with a third-party database provider to upload and maintain their records in the 911 database.
 A third-party database provider would need to coordinate with the VT Enhanced 911 Board’s Database Management Service Provider (DBMSP).
 Please refer to www.nena.org for a list of vendors that provide this type of service.

 Regardless of which option is chosen, addresses are required to be validated against the Geographic Information Systems Master Street Address Guide (GIS MSAG) as part of the maintenance process to ensure a successful update to the 911 Database.